DreamWeave-MP/S3ctors-S3cret-St4sh/h3lp_yours3lf/README.md

 H3lp Yours3lf is a collection of scripting modules built for openmw.
 It contains multiple individual interfaces which authors can use to improve performance and ergonomics in their OpenMW-Lua scripts.
 Additionally, H3lp Yours3lf includes some helper functions for more exotic behaviors, such as detecting the context in which a given script is running.

+## Installation

+Nothing else is necessary!
+Hopefully, you have installed this mod as a dependency of another one that needs it.

 #### Modules

 ##### S3lf